valda-z/IaaC/README.md

 # Get ACR key for our experiments
 export ACR_KEY=$(az acr credential show --name $DEVOPS_ACR_NAME --resource-group $DEVOPS_RG --query "passwords[0].value" --output tsv)
 ```

+#### Build our applications

+In these steps we will build docker images with:

+* Single Page Application - image based on nginx, application based on angular 1.4
+* JAVA REST API microservice - JAVA spring-boot application
+* RPM build image - image for building JAVA application and packaging it to RPM installation packages

+And finally we will use RPM build docker image for building and packaging our JAVA application into RPM installation package.
+Build is done in Azure COntainer Instance where docker image will run (it will pull source codes from github and after build it upload RPM package to Blob Storage).

+In last steps we will generate SAS (Shared Access Signature) token for blob containing RPM package and print out variables which have to be stored for future usage.

 ```bash
 # build